 Make sure you watch the how-to video here:

-Cut your paper to size, ours was 12 inches by 6 inches (perfect for a toilet roll) and to make shaping easier we cut out rhomboids out of the paper like the template below.
+Cut your paper to size, ours was 12 inches by 6 inches (perfect for a toilet roll) and to make shaping easier we cut rhomboids out of the paper like the template below.

-Placed glue dots on each end of the paper and wrap it around the cardboard tube.
+Placed glue dots on each end of the paper and wrap it around the cardboard tube. or you can use a strip or tape along the cardboard rolls or edge of the paper.

 Thread a cracker snap through the cardboard tube and tape it down to one side of the paper.
+Kids love that even homemade crackers pop!

 Tie one end of the cracker with ribbon, wool or string.
 The cuts should gather up.
+You could also use curling ribbon.

 I made Christmas crackers with two different papers so we could tell which ones were for the children.